-Testicular cancer is a disease in which cancer cells grow in 1 or both testicles.
 The testicles (or testes) are a pair of male sex glands that produce sperm and male hormones.
 They are located under the penis in a sac-like pouch called the scrotum.
 At the top of each testis is a bunch of tiny tubules that collect and store sperm.
 This structure is called the epididymis.
-The sperm travel from the epididymis through the spermatic cord (or vas deferens) and out through the urethra during ejaculation.
+The sperm travel from the epididymis through the vas deferens and out through the urethra during ejaculation.

 Copyright © Nucleus Medical Media, Inc.